 After calculating the emissions for the whole of the development, the percentage savings achieved by improvements over Part L (SC1 K.1) and those attributed to renewable energy technologies (SC1 K.2) can be deducted.
-The balance, i.e. the annual development's emissions from both regulated and unregulated energy minus what the developer will reduce by implementing SC1 K.1 and K.2, will be multiplied by the current COF rate (£200/tonne established in 2008, with indexation applied67)68.
+The balance, i.e. the annual development's emissions from regulated energy minus what the developer will reduce by implementing SC1 K.1 and K.2, will be multiplied by the current COF rate (£200/tonne established in 2008, with indexation applied72)73.